 Magazines applying must have published at least one issue and a printed copy must be submitted with the application.
 Proofs are not sufficient.
 Magazines that have not completed a full year's publishing cycle may apply for probationary membership, which includes all member benefits with the exception of a vote at the Annual General Meeting.
 Probationary members are granted full membership after a successful annual review.

 There must be a clear distinction between advertising and editorial content, and advertising must not be tied to editorial.
 An average of no more than 70% of the magazine, calculated over a yearly publishing cycle, may be devoted to advertising.
 Advertising supplements must be clearly marked as advertisement or advertising supplement in compliance with Magazines Canada's Code of Reader & Advertiser Engagement.

 The applicant's magazine must be available to the general public.
 This availability may be demonstrated by publishing a subscription price, cover price and UPC (Magazines Canada can supply this to successful applicants) and/or by providing Magazines Canada with an independent circulation audit showing the magazine is available to the general public aside from any availability to members of a club or association.
 Publications must have a minimum verifiable circulation of 100 copies or more.

 The applicant's magazine must either define itself to the public as a magazine or not define itself as other than a magazine.
 The magazine must be a periodical of a cultural, social, economic, political, special interest, consumer, business media or artistic nature that is not deemed by Magazines Canada to be a house organ publication circulated exclusively to a club membership, advertising catalogue, promotional publication, or daily or weekly newspaper.

 The applicant's magazine must be at least 51% Canadian owned.
-"Control in fact" of the title's managerial, editorial and financial affairs must be in the hands of Canadian citizens and/or landed immigrants residing in Canada.
+"Control in fact" of the title's managerial, editorial and financial affairs must be in the hands of Canadian citizens and/or permanent resident immigrants residing in Canada.